-Select feature using an expression allow user to select feature using expression dialog.
+Select features using an expression allows user to select features using expression dialog.
 See Expressions chapter for some example.

-Users can save features selection into a New Memory Vector Layer or a New Vector Layer using $Edit \rightarrow Paste$ Feature as ... and choose the mode you want.
+Users can save selected features into a New Memory Vector Layer or a New Vector Layer using $Edit \rightarrow Copy$ Features and $Edit \rightarrow Paste$ Features as in the wanted format.